The satisfiability threshold for random linear equations: Introduction

 Indeed, to date the exact satisfiability thresholds are known in just a handful of problems.
 The first example was the $2$-SAT threshold (satisfiability of random Boolean formulas in conjunctive normal form with two variables per clause), pinpointed independently by Chvatal and Reed~\cite{mick} and Goerdt~\cite{Goerdt} in 1992.
 The proof exploits the peculiar structure of the $2$-SAT problem and is similar in spirit to a percolation argument.
 An analogous percolation argument actually also solves the problem of random linear equations with $k=2$ variables per equation~\cite{Kolchin}.
 The satisfiability threshold in another variant of the satisfiability problem, the 1-in-$k$-SAT problem, was determined by Achlioptas et al.~\cite{ACIM} via the analysis of an algorithm by the method of differential equations.

 In all other examples where the satisfiability threshold is known the proof is by way of the second moment method, first applied to a variant of the $k$-SAT problem by Frieze and Wormald~\cite{FriezeWormald}, then used simultaneously by Dubois and Mandler~\cite{DuboisMandler} in their work on $3$-XORSAT and by Achlioptas and Moore~\cite{nae} in their pathbreaking paper on the approximate location of the $k$-SAT threshold for $k\geq3$.
 Currently second moment based proofs are known for the precise location of the $k$-SAT threshold~\cite{DSS3}, the $k$-NAESAT threshold in formulas with regular variable degrees~\cite{DSS1} and the satisfiability threshold in $k$-SAT formulas with regular literal degrees~\cite{KostaSAT}, always under the assumption that $k$ exceeds some large constant.
 Additionally, the second moment method has been extended to pinpoint the satisfiability thresholds in certain specific examples of `uniquely extendible' constraint satisfaction problems~\cite{Connamacher,GoerdtFalke}, where, similarly as in linear equations, given the values of the first $k-1$ variables in a constraint there is precisely one way of setting the last variable so that the constraint is satisfied.
+Moreover, pinpointing the exact threshold for random regular positive $1$-in-$k$-SAT, a.k.a.
+Exact Cover, Moore~\cite{Moore} provided evidence supporting a conjecture from~\cite{LM} that the second moment method is tight for ``locked'' problems.

 A question for future work might be whether the present proof technique can be extended to derive the satisfiability thresholds of {\em all} uniquely extendible problems, or at least of the `locked' problems defined in~\cite{LM}.

 \aco{The case of denser random matrices over finite fields with a (not too slowly) diverging average number of non-zero entries per row is significantly simpler, as is the $k=2$ of precisely two non-zero entries per row.
 The literature on these cases is surveyed in~\cite{Kolchin}.}